jprasad2022/COT6930-002_A2_Prompt-Engg/MY-REPORT.md

 1. Prompt Chaining: Delivers an exceptionally detailed, state‑by‑state breakdown that covers tax rates, filing deadlines, documentation requirements, and additional nuances.
 Its clear organization and final consolidated answer make it the strongest overall.

-automatic_prompt_engineering.ipynb
- • Offers an extensive, state‑specific analysis with rich details for each state.
+2. Automatic Prompt Engineering: Offers an extensive, state‑specific analysis with rich details for each state.
 Despite including an extra calculation prompt at the end, the comprehensive nature of the response earns it a high ranking.

-self_consistency.ipynb
- • Produces a final, well‐organized consolidated analysis that reflects consistent reasoning across multiple internal paths without exposing those internal details, ensuring clarity and completeness.
+3. Self Consistency: Produces a final, well‐organized consolidated analysis that reflects consistent reasoning across multiple internal paths without exposing those internal details, ensuring clarity and completeness.

-program‑aided_language_models.ipynb
- • Provides a clear and concise final analysis that covers key regulatory aspects—even if it’s not as granular as the top two, it remains highly useful and structured.
+4. Program‑aided Language Models: Provides a clear and concise final analysis that covers key regulatory aspects—even if it’s not as granular as the top two, it remains highly useful and structured.

 automatic_reasoning.ipynb
  • Presents a solid overall overview with key points on taxation, broker licensing, and reporting requirements.
 While it is less detailed on individual states compared to higher‐ranked responses, it remains a strong summary.